top of page

 Can I charge my EV at camp?

 Our summer venue has no EV charging infrastructure, and all available outlets are quite a long distance from the parking areas.
-There are a lot of charging stations in Fresno, which is 50 miles away.
-Be sure to charge up in Fresno before you head up the mountain!
+There are a lot of charging stations along highway 99, and many in Fresno and several in Oakhurst.
+Make sure you check your options and are charged-up before driving from the Central Valley to North Fork!

 Our winter event happens at a venue much closer to the Bay Area, so we assume you will be able to find many charging spots.